 - Deflate it by kneading it a few times on your work surface.

-- Make it into a roll and divide the dough into 8 equal pieces (about 70 grams each) and using a dowel, roll each piece out to a rough round shape, on a silicone mat, until it reaches about 18 cm across.
+- Make it into a roll and divide the dough into 8 equal pieces (about 70 grams each) and using a dowel, roll each piece out to a rough round shape, on a silicone mat, until it reaches about 18 cm diametre.
 If not using a silicone mat, sprinkle the work surface and phyllo with flour to keep from sticking.

-- Brush the phyllo with olive .
+- Brush the phyllo with olive oil or melted butter.

 - Create an imaginary circle, about 5 cm / 2 inches diametre in the centre and using a sharp knife make 6 -8 cuts.